-1.6 In view of the above it is considered that Parish Council should review its processes to date and undertake a properly compliant process of consultation and site assessment including all stakeholders before moving the plan forward.
-It should then prepare a new much clearer and complete Pre-Submission Consultation plan and advertise it for consultation in a more transparent and fully compliant way.
+1.6 In view of the above it is considered that the Parish Council should review its processes to date and undertake a properly compliant process of consultation and site assessment including all stakeholders before moving the plan forward.
+It should then prepare a new, much clearer and complete Pre-Submission Consultation plan and advertise it for consultation in a more transparent and fully compliant way.
 1.7 With regard to the content of the draft Planning Policies section, the Localism Act and the Regulations further require that neighbourhood plans meet a number of 'basic conditions'.
 These are explained further in the PPG.
 The key basic conditions are summarised as:

-Representations to the Draft Welford on Avon Neighbourhood Development Plan On behalf of the Rosconn Group To have regard to NPPF - the Plan must not constrain the delivery of important national objectives, should plan positively to support local development and should not promote less development than set out in the Local Plan or undermine its strategic policies.
+To have regard to NPPF - the Plan must not constrain the delivery of important national objectives, should plan positively to support local Representations to the Welford on Avon Draft Neighbourhood Development Plan On behalf of Mr and Mrs Glanfield 4 development and should not promote less development than set out in the Local Plan or undermine its strategic policies.

-To contribute to sustainable development - including provision of sufficient and proportionate evidence on how the plan guides development to sustainable solutions.
+- To contribute to sustainable development - including provision of sufficient and proportionate evidence on how the plan guides development to sustainable solutions.
 Consideration should be given to the use of a sustainability appraisal.